jules2689/trudeau/trudeau/2020-04-18/q_a.md

 **Question**:
 Ashley  CBC news.
-Harvard researchers have suggested that there needs to beat least 500, 000 tests being done a day in the US in order to safely reopen the economy.
+Harvard researchers have suggested that there needs to beat least 500, 000 tests being done a day in the United States in order to safely reopen the economy.
 What is the specific number of tests that Canada needs to hit daily to safely ease up restrictions here?